arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * Name: cnt
 * PLC type: INT

 With these settings ready, you need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
-Then you need to go to `On-line -> Set up Communication` and activate Modbus TCP with the assigned IP address for the Opta™.
+Then you need to go to `On-line -> Set up Communication` and activate Modbus TCP with the assigned IP address for Opta™.

 Proceed with `On-line -> Connect` and it will establish communication between your computer and the server Opta™.
 If everything is fine, you will be able to observe the message found at the lower right corner of the PLC IDE software stating that it is connected.

-Now it requires the PLC code or referred to as the main code, needs to be compiled and uploaded to the Opta™.
+Now it requires the PLC code or referred to as the main code, needs to be compiled and uploaded to Opta™.
 To do this, go to the `main` tab under the `Project` panel.
 You will then copy the following code to the space.

 ```arduino
 cnt := cnt + 1;